BerretMan/cryptoScrapper/README.md

     <img src="image/logo.png", alt ="Crypto$crapper">
 </p><br/>

-A minimalist cli to get the price of some crypto.
+A minimalist CLI tool to fetch the price of cryptocurrency with web scraping from https://coinmarketcap.com/.
-The program use web scrapping on https://coinmarketcap.com/ and can be late on price (I'm not responsable for spread)
+Note: Prices may be delayed.

 ## usage
 To compile the file, do
 ```bash